Theia 1366

 â„šī¸

 Theia 1366 is a sparse, very loose object of low C3 quality.
 Its parallax locates it at a very close distance, near the mid-plane, affected by low extinction.
 It is catalogued as a near-solar metallicity, intermediate-age cluster (see Parameters).
-It was recently reported in the literature.
+It is rarely studied in the literature.

 âš ī¸ Warning: the low UTI value and no obvious signs of duplication (Cdup=1.0) indicate that this is quite probably an asterism, moving group, or artifact, and not a real open cluster.